Indiana Jones and the Great Circle: Story, characters and casting

 The team developed the narrative of the game first.
 It was always considered to be a globe-trotting adventure, as the team felt that limiting players to one location would not be exciting, and that the game would have better pacing if different biomes are introduced.
-Howard also helped conceived the story, in particularly the Great Circle concept.
+Howard also helped conceive the story, in particular the Great Circle concept.
 Gustafsson was heavily inspired by Raiders of the Lost Ark and matinee adventure movies, and envisioned The Great Circle as a "lost Indiana Jones adventure from the 1980s", one that evokes the same "tone and spirit" without repeating old plot threads.
 The team collaborated with cinematographer Kyle Klutz, who served as the game's Director of Photography, in order to imitate the filmmaking style and cinematography of Steven Spielberg's films.
 The Great Circle was MachineGames' biggest game to date, with nearly four hours of cutscenes.
-Due to the frequent appearance of the Axis Powers' forces and propaganda in the game, the game also includes a cultural sensitivity warning that appears when the player begins the game for the first time, indicating that neither the game nor its developers condone the Axis Powers' actions.
+Due to the frequent appearance of the Axis Powers' forces and propaganda in the game, the game also includes a cultural sensitivity warning that appears when the player begins the game for the first time, indicating that the game and its developers condemn the Axis Powers' war crimes.

 The game uses Indiana Jones actor Harrison Ford's likeness, while Troy Baker provides voiceover work for the character.
 Ford was never considered to reprise the role due to his age, while Howard initially did not want Baker for the role (as he told him in a Zoom meeting).
 Baker initially turned down the role upon being approached as he found the offer too daunting, but MachineGames' motion capture team changed his mind.
 He auditioned with dozens of actors until only he and another actor remained, as the team chose Baker every time despite him not impressing Howard at first.
 As Indiana is a polyglot, Baker worked with language coaches to ensure he could perform some of his lines in Italian or Latin.
 The story of the game reveals an impulsive side of Indiana, and explores his "obsession" with the past and how they prevented him from maintaining relationships with the ones he loved.
 The writers used recurring characters, including Marcus Brody and Marion Ravenwood, to set up the adventure early in the game, before introducing the new characters.